ecbmurphy/ReMedia_DigitalHumanities/README.md

 <img src="./Re_Colour.png" alt="ReMedia logo is the letters RE in a green cirlce." width="175">

 # 💼 ReMedia Infrastructure for Research and Creation - Projects
-Features publicly available data, scripts, and documentation for digital humanities research in the ReMedia Infrastructure for Research and Creation.
+Features publicly available data, scripts, and documentation for digital humanities research.
 ---

 ## 🔗 Links